 Let’s take a closer look at some of the most common reasons your car shakes when braking:

 Your Tires Might Be The Issue

-If your car shakes when braking, it could be due to a problem with your tires.
-Tires that are in poor condition or not properly inflated can cause the car to shake when braking.
+If your car shakes when the brakes are applied, it could be due to a problem with your tires.
+When they are in poor condition or your car tires are not properly inflated can cause the car to shake when braking.
 Your wheels may be misaligned, or you could have unbalanced tires.

 You will probably need some new tires, but your mechanic may also recommend front-end realignment.
 A front-end realignment can correct alignment problems and help to reduce shaking when braking.

 Warped Brake Rotors